korydraughn/irods_client_http_api/API.md

 ### remove

-Removes a data object.
+Removes a data object or unregisters all replicas.

-The data object will be permanently deleted if `no-trash=1` is passed.

 #### Request